 - During the subsequent sessions, my task focuses on guiding, guiding and leading towards group or individual resolution of problems that may arise.
 All this in a positive environment, where the error is part of the learning itself and where the student feels free to experiment, try and make mistakes.

-You can find the projects that I am doing with their files and their methodological aspects here.
+You can find the projects that I am doing with their files and their teaching methodology aspects here.